 Pastures and poetry, grief and grace, structure and spontaneity coalesce in my expressive and luminous jewelry.
 I invite you to explore my selection of bracelets, necklaces and rings that can be purchased and personalized, or view my portfolio of fully commissioned artisan jewelry pieces and contact me to create something beautifully meaningful just for you.

 Read what my clients are saying about my work.

-Teresa Kiplinger is a studio jeweler and a noted graphic designer.
-Her poetic jewelry draws inspiration from lovelorn letters, forgotten hoards, and treasured reliquaries.
-She combines original illustration, photos, messages and elements from nature in her expressive bronze and silver jewelry.
+Teresa Kiplinger is a poet, studio jeweler and a noted graphic designer.
+She works in sterling silver, enamel and bronze to create heirloom-quality wearable stories.
+She combines traditional craftsmanship with original illustration, graphic design, imagery and narrative in her metalwork.
+She often explores themes of legacy, erosion, and loss through the portrayal of imagined memories, elegies, and scenes from her rural Ohio childhood.
+Her work has appeared in Belle Armoire Magazine and exhibitions, and she is an active member of SNAG, AIGA, and MJSA.
 She earned a Bachelor of Fine Arts in Graphic Design degree at Kent State University and works out of her studio near Cleveland, Ohio.

 Concept Sketches for a modern mourning brooch.

 LEFT: Bumble Bee sprued up for casting in silver RIGHT: Bumble bee after casting in sterling silver